tjguk/active_directory/docs/searching.rst

 Searching
 ---------

-If you want to find the set of objects matching some criteria the use the search method.
+If you want to find the set of objects matching some criteria then use the search method.
 It accepts arbitrary parameters from which it constructs a valid search string.
 It returns a (possibly empty) iterator over the matches returned from Active Directory.